codemanyak/Turtleizer_CPP/README.md

 # Turtleizer_CPP
 A Turtle graphic library in C++, functionally compatible with the Turtleizer module of Structorizer

 This little project is just a makeshift static library based on gdiplus and was initiated to get turtle algorithms created in Structorizer (http://structorizer.fisch.lu) and exported to C++ working with an equivalent behaviour.
+The source relies on WinAPI functions and Windows classes.

 There are several ways to come to terms with it:
 1. Just copy the source and header files into the project were the Structorizer export is worked on.